HPInc/cloud_deployment_scripts/docs/README-gcp.md

 ### Cloud Access Manager Setup
 Login to Cloud Access Manager Admin Console at https://cam.teradici.com using a Google G Suite, Google Cloud Identity, or Microsoft business account.
 1. create a new deployment and submit the credentials for the GCP service account created above.
-2. on the "Edit the Deployment" page, under "Deployment Service Accounts", click on the + icon to create a CAM deployment-level service account.
+2. on the "Edit the Deployment" page, under "Deployment Service Accounts", click on the + icon to create a CAM Deployment Service Account.
-3. click on "Download JSON file" to download the CAM deployment-level service account credentials file which will be used in terraform.tfvars.
+3. click on "Download JSON file" to download the CAM Deployment Service Account credentials file which will be used in terraform.tfvars.

 ### (Optional) Encrypting Secrets
-Secrets required as input to the Terraform scripts include Active Directory passwords, PCoIP registration key and the CAM deployment-level service account credentials file.
+Secrets required as input to the Terraform scripts include Active Directory passwords, PCoIP registration key and the CAM Deployment Service Account credentials file.
 These secrets are stored in the local files terraform.tfvars and terraform.tfstate, and will also be uploaded as part of provisioning scripts to a Google Cloud Storage bucket.

 The Terraform scripts are designed to support both plaintext and KMS-encrypted secrets.
 Plaintext secrets requires no extra steps, but will be stored in plaintext in the above mentioned locations.
 It is recommended to encrypt the secrets in the terraform.tfvars file before deploying.
 Secrets can be encrypted manually first before being entered into terraform.tfvars, or they can be encrypted using a python script located under tools.